icssc/docs/pages/anteaterapi/contributor/getting-started-contributor.md

 If your first attempt isn't approved immediately, don't fret!
 Very few changes pass code review on the first try, and the review process helps you and us by ensuring that we write good code.
 Please respond to any requests for changes in a timely manner and re-request reviews when necessary.

 Your changes will typically be merged shortly after getting approved, and the changes should be deployed soon after that.
-Congratulations on making your first contribution to PeterPortal API!
+Congratulations on making your first contribution to Anteater API!

 ## Contact us

 Still lost after reading this guide?
 If you ever need help, please don't hesitate to ask around on our [Discord server](https://discord.gg/Zu8KZHERtJ).

-If you'd like to learn more about the technical details of PeterPortal API, feel free to read on!
+If you'd like to learn more about the technical details of Anteater API, feel free to read on!